NozeIO/NozeIO.github.io/start.md

 To get started with Noze.io we recommend

-- that you get a [Swift installation](/install-swift) on either MacOS or Ubuntu
+- that you get a [Swift installation](/install-swift) on either macOS or Ubuntu
 - that you [download](#download-nozeio) the Noze.io sources,
 - and that you look at the [examples](#examples).
 - You might also want to skim over some [documentation](#documentation).